On multisets, interpolated multiple zeta values and limit laws: Summary and Outlook

 \section{Summary and Outlook}

 We introduced a parameter $\sigma$ on weighted $k$-element multisets and studied properties of it using symbolic combinatorics.
-This allows to prove several relations for truncated interpolated multiple zeta values $\ztt_n(\{m\}_k)$, as well as reproving identities for truncated multiple zeta values $\ztt(\{m\}_k)$.
+This allows to prove several relations for truncated interpolated multiple zeta values $\ztt_n(\{m\}_k)$ ( as well as reproving identities for truncated multiple zeta values $\ztt(\{m\}_k)$).
 Introducing refined enumeration leads to new refinements of previous identities.
-Moreover, we also discussed algebraic aspects of multi-interpolated multiple zeta values.
 Interpreting the parameter $\sigma$ as a random variable $S_{n,k}$ leads to several different limit laws, depending on the considered weight sequences and the growth of $n$ and $k$.
 Interestingly, the limits laws are closely related to a great many results in combinatorial probability and analytic combinatorics.

 It is of interest to complete the analysis of $S_{n,k}$ in the case $\boldsymbol{a}=(1/j)$; we will report on this elsewhere.
 Similar to the random variable $S_{n,k}$, defined in terms of the parameter $\sigma_{n,k}$, one may also study the distribution of the parameter $p=p_{n,k}$ or the joint distribution of $p$ and $\sigma$.
 Moreover, it is certainly of interest to study the distribution of $S_{n,k}$ for other interesting sequences, compare with Vignat and Wakhare~\cite{VW} or Hoffman and Mez\H{o}~\cite{HM}.